- How do I change my privacy to hide my name?

 - Who has the rights to a .UK domain?

 Direct registrations on .UK officially launched on June 10, 2014 08:00 UTC.
 Prior to this date, there were only a few registrations that had been allowed on .UK.
 As a courtesy to .CO.UK domain owners, they have the first rights to their domain name on .UK.
 If you are a .ORG.UK owner, you have first rights to your domain name on .UK only if no one owns your domain name on .CO.UK.
 If you are a .ME.UK owner, you have first rights to your domain name on .UK only if no one owns either the .CO.UK or the .ORG.UK.
 The only exception to the above break down of first rights is if the higher priority domain was purchased after 10/28/13 23:59 UTC and the lower priority domain was purchased before this date.
 For example, if the .CO.UK domain name was purchased after 10/28/13 23:59 UTC and the .ORG.UK was purchased before that date, then the .ORG.UK owner has the rights to their domain name on .UK.
-All owners have the rights to their .UK domain name until 6/10/19 07:59 UTC.
+All owners have the rights to their .UK domain name until this clock hits 0:00.
 If you are unsure if you have the rights to your domain name on .UK, you can check using the rights checker on dotuklaunch.co.uk.
 If you would like to purchase a .UK domain name that you have the rights to, you must use the same registrant name that you used for your .CO.UK, .ORG.UK, or .ME.UK domain name.
-Please note that in order to register a .UK domain, you must also have an admin in the UK as .UK domains are restricted.
 NOTE: If you do not have the rights to the .UK domain you ordered, we will be forced to cancel your order. .UK domains that have a right of registration will be marked in our search results.